 Legitimize your business operations: It’s important to get the foundation to start a business such as registering your business and creating a website.
 One of the difficulties of launching a business from home is coming off as credible.
 While not impossible, you may have to work a lot harder at this than someone who has a separate office.
 That said, there are a number of things you can do to establish a professional reputation.
 The first step is to obtain a business mailbox (this will give you a street address and help you get found in search results, and you won’t have to use your home address or an impersonal PO Box).
 Here’s an article on the 5 Benefits of Incorporating Your Home Address.

 Did you know that your contact information filed with your LLC or Corporation is actually publicly available on the Internet?
 Anyone can go to your state’s Secretary of State website to search and pull up all the filed information for your LLC/Corporation.
 If you happen to use your home address for your business address, you have just publicly published where you live to everyone online.

-Instead of using your home address, another option is to purchase a Postal Office Box, aka PO Box, through your local post office.
-PO Boxes are always located within physical post office.
+Instead of using your home address, another option is to purchase a Postal Office Box, aka PO box, through your local post office.

 PO Box 1234

 Many new business owners make use of a PO box to protect their privacy.
 Having a separate mailing address adds a barrier of privacy between you and your work.
 There are certain times when you don't want certain people to know where you live, for example, if you own rental property.
 You’ll want space between your home and your renters.
 By getting a PO box, you get another mailing address that you can use for selected contacts and transactions.
 Senders won’t know exactly where you are.